flame-engine/flame/doc/development/documentation.md

 $ make html
 ```

 The **make html** command here renders the documentation site into HTML.
+This command needs to be
+re-run every time you make changes to any of the documents.
+Luckily, it is smart enough to only
+rebuild those documents that have changed since the previous run, so usually a rebuild takes only
+a second or two.

-There are other make
-commands that you may find occasionally useful too: **make clean** removes all cached generated
+There are other make commands that you may find occasionally useful too: **make clean** removes all
-files (in case the system gets stuck in a bad state); and **make linkcheck** to check whether there
+cached generated files (in case the system gets stuck in a bad state); and **make linkcheck** to
-are any broken links in the documentation.
+check whether there are any broken links in the documentation.

 The generated html files will be in the `doc/_build/html` directory, you can view them directly
 by opening the file `doc/_build/html/index.html` in your browser.
 The only drawback is that the